Next-Generation Firewall Features for Advanced Threat Detection and Prevention

 Application Control

 Unlike traditional firewalls, which rely on ports, protocols, and IP addresses, next-generation firewalls are stateful.
-This means that they check the characteristics of incoming packets against those of established connections to identifypossible threats.
+This means that they check the characteristics of incoming packets against those of established connections to identify possible threats.
 This can help to protect against distributed denial of service attacks (DDoS), which use multiple computers to send illegitimate requests, flooding a server and shutting it down.
 An NGFW can also include an intrusion prevention system (IPS), which monitors network activity to detect and block threats based on signatures or by examining the payload of a packet for signs of malicious software.

 Additionally, next-generation firewalls can inspect data at higher-order OSI communication layers and offer application awareness to thwart the most stealthy cyberattacks.
 This can allow them to block advanced malware, including ransomware and several other threats.
 These features combine to make an NGFW the ideal tool for organizations implementing a Zero Trust strategy.
 They can protect both on-site and cloud data against sophisticated attacks and are better equipped to thwart today’s most dangerous cyber threats like Cozy Bear, responsible for the SUNBURST supply chain attack of 2020, and Deep Panda, which exploited Log4Shell in 2022.